tgermain/grandRepositorySky/README.md

 TODO :
 - implement the function to create finger table (the primitive are already done)
 - Upgrade the lookup function to take advantage of the fingers table (+test)
-- thinking of when we have to update the fingers tables of nodes (when 2 nodes enter the network : risk of update the table twice) -> search in the litterature and discuss solution
+- Add a predecessor node pointer in DHTNode

-TOCHANGE :
+- Extract the next real node from the fingers table (fingers[0] became a new atribut of DHTNode)
-- Finger table should be :
+- Finger table is now :
 example for node "05" 3bit space

 | Index | Key | Successor |